Christoph Blocher: Libel incident

 In 1997 a speech, Blocher stated "The Jewish organizations that demand money, claim that ultimately it is not about money.
 But let's be honest: This is exactly what it is about."
-These remarks were in relation to claims for restitution of Nazi-seized assets that were hidden in Swiss banks.
+These remarks were in relation to a World Jewish Congress-initiated lawsuit calling for restitution of Nazi-seized assets that were hidden in Swiss banks.
 The following day, the tabloid Sonntags-Blick published an article with the headline "Blocher: The Jews are all about money."
 Blocher filed for libel against the editor-in-chief of the tabloid.
 The district court acquitted the journalist because Blocher "unrestrainedly addressed anti-Semitic instincts."
 Blocher appealed the verdict.
 Before the Zürich supreme court, the two parties agreed on a settlement.
-Later the chairman of the 4th bureau of the Zürich district court filed a criminal complaint against Blocher on the grounds that the preoccupation with the speech had let them believe that Blocher hat violated the law on racism.
+Later the chairman of the 4th bureau of the Zürich district court filed a criminal complaint against Blocher on the grounds that the preoccupation with the speech had let them believe that Blocher had violated the law on racism.
 The district court requested to lift the immunity of Blocher, which he enjoyed through his office as a member of the National Council.
 Both chambers of the parliament denied the request.